WebAssembly/tool-conventions/DynamicLinking.md

    the above memory which has been reserved and zero-initialized for this module, as described earlier.
 The module can use this global in the intializer of its data segments so that they loaded at the correct address.
- * `env.table` - An immutable `i32` global representing the offset in the above
+ * `env.__table_base` - An immutable `i32` global representing the offset in the
-   table which has been reserved for this module, as described earlier.
+   above table which has been reserved for this module, as described earlier.
    The module can use this global in the intializer of its table element segments so that they loaded at the correct offset.

 ### Relocations